The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Discussion

-As discussed above, while a UV continuum slope of $\beta \simeq -2.6$ clearly indicates negligible dust attenuation, it also implies that the ionizing photon escape fraction ($f_{\mathrm{esc}}$) is likely to be high.
-Indeed, a direct connection between observed $\beta$ and $f_{\mathrm{esc}}$ as been established up to $z\simeq 3$ \citep[e.g.][]{chisholm2022, begley2022}.
+As discussed above, while a UV continuum slope of $\beta \simeq -2.6$ clearly indicates negligible dust attenuation, it also implies that the ionising photon escape fraction ($f_{\mathrm{esc}}$) is likely to be high.
+In fact, a direct connection between observed $\beta$ and $f_{\mathrm{esc}}$ has been established up to $z\simeq 3$ \citep[e.g.][]{chisholm2022, begley2022, keunho2023}.
 It is likely that this connection extends to higher redshifts.
-Indeed, at $z \simeq 7.5$, \citet{topping2023} find that ultra-blue UV continuum slopes are associated with lack of nebular emission line signatures in the rest-frame optical, again suggesting that bluer UV colours are associated with higher $f_{\mathrm{esc}}$.
+At $z \simeq 7.5$, \citet{topping2023} find that ultra-blue UV continuum slopes are associated with a lack of nebular emission line signatures in the rest-frame optical, again suggesting that bluer UV colours are associated with higher $f_{\mathrm{esc}}$.
+Detailed cosmological radiative transfer simulations also predict that $\beta$ is a key indicator of $f_{\mathrm{esc}}$ at $z>4$ \citep{choustikov2023}.

 Using a sample $89$ galaxies at $z\simeq0.3$ with direct LyC measurements from \emph{HST}/COS spectroscopy, \citet{chisholm2022} presented a strong ($5.7 \sigma$) correlation between $\beta$ and $f_{\mathrm{esc}}$.
 The majority of the sample ($66$ galaxies) was drawn from the Low-redshift Lyman Continuum Survey \citep[LzLCS;][]{flury2022} which was designed to investigate LyC escape in analogues of young high redshift galaxies.
 Interestingly, the bluest objects in this sample have $\beta \simeq -2.5$.
 The result of applying the \citet{chisholm2022} $\beta-f_\mathrm{esc}$ relation (their equation 18) to our data is shown in Fig. \ref{fig:fesc_vs_redshift}.
 While the scatter for individual objects is substantial, the population average values yield robust constraints.
-Using the fitted values of $\langle \beta \rangle$ from Fig. \ref{fig:beta_z_redshift_transition}, the \citet{chisholm2022} relation yeilds average values of $\langle f_{\mathrm{esc}} \rangle = 0.07$ at $z<10.5$ to $\langle f_{\mathrm{esc}} \rangle = 0.19$ at $z>10.5$.
+Using the fitted values of $\langle \beta \rangle$ from Fig. \ref{fig:beta_z_redshift_transition}, the \citet{chisholm2022} relation yields average values of $\langle f_{\mathrm{esc}} \rangle = 0.07$ at $z<10.5$ to $\langle f_{\mathrm{esc}} \rangle = 0.19$ at $z>10.5$.